markd315/Elentris-Autica/README.md

 Most cards have a "type" that affects their interactions with the rest of the game.
 For example, fire minions will deal double damage to and take half damage from nature minions.
 Nature spells will only have .5x effectiveness against fire minions, and so on.
-There are 9 types.
+There are 7 types, plus a normal delineation.
 Fire beats nature, but loses to water.
 Industry beats nature, but loses to time, which loses to nature.
-Industry beats spirit, but loses to alliance, which loses to spirit.
 Dark beats nature, but loses to light, which loses to nature.
 In gaming, we call these interactions "combat triangles," and they're key to balancing all sorts of games from Pokemon to Runescape.
-Industry is double-treed, and Nature is triple-treed.
+Nature is triple-treed.
 This means that the types matter in an increased number of situations for those types; which can be good or bad.

 Cards aren't free.
 Firstly, and importantly, when you cast them, you no longer have that card in your hand.
 That's just how it works.
 Sorry man.
 Cards cost gold.
 Most do at least.
 And gold ain't cheap.
 Your first turn, you only have one, then two, then three, and so on.
 They often cost energy too, which starts at 1 and doubles every turn.
 Most spells cost mana.
 You can get mana from a lot of sources: minions, other spells, and so on.
 You start with 3 and get an additional one every turn.
 Spend wisely.
 Weapons and minions sometimes also have a rage cost.
-Rage builds by one whenever you attack; and decreases by one every turn.
-Rage minions are generally quite effective for their gold/energy cost.
+Rage builds by one whenever you attack something or have something attacked; and decreases by one every turn.
+Rage minions are generally quite effective for their gold and energy cost.
-In-game, gold is yellow, energy is green, mana is blue, and rage is red.
+Gold is yellow, energy is green, mana is blue, and rage is red.
 Track them on the left side of your screen.

 Health is also a resource.
 If it's reduced to 0, you fucking lose.
-You have 5000.
+You have 4800.
 Don't run out.
 Cards sometimes cost health, and when you attack with a melee weapon, you'll lose life; but most damage will come from enemy minions whaling away at your face.
 So kill the enemy minions when it's efficient to.
 Health is the huge red number.
 Yeah, that one.